 What are commuter benefits?

 You can offer commuter benefits pretax or after-tax.
-Pretax commuter benefits are especially helpful, since they reduce taxable income, saving your employees money in tax payments and providing them with an additional benefit.
+Pretax commuter benefits are deducted from your employee’s pay before taxes.

-Many large metropolitan cities, particularly those that offer comprehensive public transportation options, provide city-based commuter benefit programs.
-In these cases, it’s the city, and not the specific company, that sponsors and oversees the commuter benefit plan.
+Companies aren’t the only organizations that can offer commuter benefits.
+Many large cities, particularly those with comprehensive public transportation systems, provide city-based commuter benefit programs.
+In these cases, the city sponsors and oversees the commuter benefit plan rather than the employer.

 Reasons to offer commuter benefits to employees

-A commuter benefit plan helps both you and your team in various ways.
+A commuter benefit plan helps both your organization and your team.
+The perks you choose can have benefits, including:

 Required commuter benefits